Madrigal Singers Perform 'Messiah' Sun. Dec. 16 to Conclude Concert Series

-Five performances from Newtown to Solebury include Jazz Orchestra, Concert Choir, and several small-group ensembles
+The series consisted of five concerts, including Jazz Orchestra, Concert Choir, and several small-group ensembles

 The final concert, featuring Handel’s Messiah, is a ticketed event in collaboration with the Friends of Music at Trinity Episcopal Church in nearby Solebury.

-The Concert Choir and Percussion Ensemble in the Presser Music Room, located in the Music & Multimedia Center on the Newtown Campus.
-The Concert Choir is under the direction of Professor Rochelle Reed.
+The Concert Choir and Percussion Ensemble peformed a joint concert on November 28.
+The Concert Choir is under the direction of Professor Reed.
 The Percussion Ensemble is under the direction of faculty member Mark Pultorak.

 The concerts showcase the fine music education program available through the Arts Department at Bucks, whose School of Music offers a two-year associate degree in music that transfers to top universities and colleges across the nation.
 Classes are now forming for the spring semester.
 To learn more, call 215-968-8425 or visit www.bucks.edu/music.